 This is also the email address to report your absences.

-Within college we have a team dedicated to making sure that students stay mentally, emotionally and physically healthy.
-The team work closely with teaching and pastoral staff to ensure that you are supported to deal with any problems you might have.
-The team consists of a Wellbeing Officer and Mental Health Advisor, both of whom are College Safeguarding Officers.
+All staff members at John Leggott College are committed to supporting students with their health and wellbeing.
+It is important that students are supported and happy whilst they are at college.
+Within college we have a dedicated wellbeing team who help to make sure that students are mentally, emotionally, and physically healthy.
+The team work closely with the students, teaching and pastoral staff to ensure that students are supported to deal with any problems they have.

 Where appropriate the team will liaise with external agencies to ensure that we offer the right support and so that students get the best advice.

 Students can access support from the wellbeing team at any point from enrolment to when they leave college.
 If you would like to discuss any wellbeing concerns then contact the team via reception or email us on firstname.lastname@example.org

 "The wellbeing team provided me with the support and tools that allow me to engage in lessons alongside my peers, access all aspects of college life.
 The knowledge that there was always somebody there to support you, enabled me to challenge myself.
 I have achieve things I never thought possible!"

 "The wellbeing support I’ve received from John Leggott College is amazing!
 They helped me before I even started college and made coming to college easier and more manageable.
 They are always there if I need them and they go above and beyond to make sure that I’m okay and safe in college.
 Without their support college would be a much different experience and I don’t think I could of even managed coming to college if they didn’t help me like they have done.
 I’m very grateful for the support I receive and I think the staff are doing a great job."

 "The Wellbeing Team are easy to approach and are always solicitous and welcoming; they work with you to provide the best support throughout your journey at Leggott."